forensant/pakiki-frontend-gtk/README.md

 Please only use this against applications that you have permission to test.

 ## Installation
+It is recommended you subscribe to the newsletter at https://proximityhq.com/ to receive notifications about new updates.
+Given it is not in repositories, there is no automatic update feature at the moment.

 Download from the latest release from [https://github.com/pipeline/proximity-frontend-gtk/releases](https://github.com/pipeline/proximity-frontend-gtk/releases)

 This has been primarily tested in Kali.
 While other distributions should work, they have not have been as well tested.
 Please submit a bug report if you run into any issues.